By blog team member Kiran. To learn more about Kiran, check out our team page.

 - Cut it cleaner.
 It’s no secret that plastic cutlery can negatively affect the environment by impacting natural resources and landfills.
 Plus, we have to admit, they aren’t always the easiest to use.

 - Don’t skip the sandwich.
 Just package it differently.
 Every day, over 20,000,000 sandwich bags from school lunches are thrown away.
 Seriously!

 - Paper napkins are a no-no. Every year, enough paper (including paper bags, napkins, and other disposable lunch gear) is thrown away to make a 12-foot high wall stretching from New York to California.
 Cloth napkins are cute, cost-effective, and can be used for years!

 To further illustrate the reasons why we prefer a waste-free lunch, I did a cost comparison of two different lunches.
 Let me preface by saying we understand there is an initial up-front cost for some of the products needed to pack a waste-free lunch.
 Let me also say I’ve had some of our reusable containers for 4 – 5 years now.
 So yes, you can amortize the costs of the products over a good amount of time.

 Also, let’s not forget that we need to be conscious of taking care of our environment.
 It’s another large factor that needs to be considered.
 Can we even put a value on that cost?

 |Yogurt (8 oz in reusable container)||$0.99||Yogurt (in disposable container)||$1.19|

 |Napkin (reusable)||$0.00||Paper disposable napkin||$0.01|

 *Homemade bar recipe

-**After up front cost of reusable containers.
+**After the upfront cost of reusable containers.
 We used the following products to pack this lunch: Funkins reusable napkins, lunchbox from Land’s End, and box and container from UKonserve.
-Get 25% off your entire order at UKonserve with the code 100DAYS.

 The Bottom Line